Id-Analyst/Hospital-No-Show-Appointment-Analysis/README.md

 ### Data Gathering
 As stated above, Udacity provided me with the dataset for this projeect.
-However, the dataset is publicly available on kaggle.com and can be checked up on the files section of this repo.
+However, the dataset is publicly available on <a href = "https://www.kaggle.com/datasets/joniarroba/noshowappointments">kaggle.com </a> and can be checked up on the files section of this repo.
 It samples little above 110,000 patients (after cleaning and invalid data removed) with primarily 12 attributes about them.

 ### Data Wrangling